Fixing getExecutablePath on FreeBSD

 The Linux implementation §

-Linux systems almost always mount procfs(5)
+Linux systems almost always mount procfs(5), a

 filesystem of information about running processes.
 Information